John Austin (politician): Personal life

 Austin lists his interests as running, cookery, and gardening.
 He married Linda in 1965.
 They have two sons Damien and Toby and a daughter Zoe, and divorced in 1988.
 Zoe gave him three grandchildren, Felix, Matilda and Kitty.
-Toby has given him three grandsons, Jake, Cameron and Ziggy.
-Damien has two sons.
+Toby has given him three grandsons and a granddaughter, Jake, Cameron, Ziggy and Daisy.
+Damien has two sons, Shay and Osin.

 On 15 September 2010, Austin, along with 54 other public figures, signed an open letter published in The Guardian, stating their opposition to Pope Benedict XVI's state visit to the UK.